CaioTomas/Compilado-C2/README.md

 # English description

-This repo consists of a file with 3 texts, written by me, about the ODEs of Hermite and the dampened simple harmonic movement.
+This repo consists of a file with 3 texts, written by me, about the ODEs of Hermite and the damped simple harmonic movement.
 These texts were written during the second semester of 2019, during the **Calculus 2** course of the University of Brasília ministered by professor Lucas Conque Seco Ferreira.

 --------------------------------------------------------------------------------------------------------------